 - Some sections of the bitcoin community resent Coinbase’s involvement in the current block size debate, or even the patenting of so-called inventions such as a bitcoin exchange or btc tip buttons.
 Yes – slightly excessive.
 Nevertheless actions like these will not have much of an impact for those looking to buy and sell btc, but feel free to look it up further if you are into the politics side of bitcoin.

 To give you an idea of the popularity behind this platform let’s dive deep into visitor statistics for Coinbase in 2017.
-First of all, monthly visits have been skyrocketing: as of late February 2017 Coinbase has seen a 20% increase in traffic each month.
-This figure currently stands at 11.5 million monthly visits.
+First of all, monthly visits have been skyrocketing: between the month of October and November 2017 Coinbase has seen a 70% increase in traffic.
+This figure currently stands at 65 million monthly visits.
 You may be saying: “yeah but this is because of the current bull market” – well get this: no other bitcoin exchange has been growing so fast in recent times.
 Furthermore, 45% of visits to Coinbase are from the USA, with Brazil second at 9% of total traffic, and the UK at 4%.
 Finally, at the time of writing this (March 2017) GDAX daily volume represents 15% of the whole bitcoin market volume.

-It seems like Coinbase could catch up with its competitor Blockchain, as the former now boasts 12 million cryptocurrency wallets held by customers.
-In addition, 45 thousand merchants use the platform as their payment processor, and 9 thousand developer apps have been created on the API.
+Coinbase has caught up (and overtaken) with its competitor Blockchain, as the former now boasts >20 million cryptocurrency wallets held by customers.
+In addition, 75 thousand merchants use the platform as their payment processor, and 15 thousand developer apps have been created on the API.

 In conclusion, far from being a new player to the bitcoin exchanges market, Coinbase has gathered quite a solid following.
 This explains why so many use the site for its long term reliability.